-Cat scratch disease is an infection with Bartonella bacteria that is believed to be transmitted by cat scratches and bites.
+Cat-scratch disease is an infection with bartonella bacteria that is believed to be transmitted by cat scratches, cat bites, or flea bites.

 A person who has had contact with an infected cat may show common symptoms, including:

 If you have swollen lymph nodes and a scratch or bite from a cat, your health care provider may suspect cat-scratch disease.

 A physical examination may also reveal an enlarged spleen.

 Sometimes, an infected lymph node may form a tunnel (fistula) through the skin and drain (leak fluid).

 This disease is often not found because it is hard to diagnose.
 The Bartonella henselae immunofluorescence assay (IFA) blood test is an accurate way to detect the infection caused by these bacteria.
 The results of this test must be considered along with other information from your medical history, lab tests, or biopsy.

 A lymph node biopsy may also be done to look for other causes of swollen glands.

 Generally, cat-scratch disease is not serious.
 Medical treatment may not be needed.
 In some cases, treatment with antibiotics such as azithromycin can be helpful.
 Other antibiotics may be used, including clarithromycin, rifampin, trimethoprim-sulfamethoxazole, or ciprofloxacin.

 In people with HIV/AIDS and others, who have a weakened immune system, cat-scratch disease is more serious.
 Treatment with antibiotics is recommended.